 What about building a kayak?

 People who build a kayak before taking lessons make many of the same mistakes as people who buy a kayak first.
-In some ways these problems are even worse for people who build their own kayak because they invest so much time and labor into building their kayak that their emotional attachment to it leads them to suffer with their mistakes longer than someone who bought a mistake.
-Furthermore, when a beginner builds a kayak in their garage, they are out of the loop for meeting more knowledgeable paddlers who can mentor them, and they miss out on the free advice that others get from hanging out at their local specialty kayak shop - advice that could help keep them out of trouble.
-If you decide to build your own kayak, remember the more you know about paddling and kayak safety the smarter you'll be about choosing which kayak model to build and what details (deck rigging etc.) you can improve on while making it.
+In some ways these problems are even worse for people who build their own kayak because they invest so much time and labor into building their kayak that their emotional attachment to it leads them to suffer with their mistakes longer than someone who just lost money on their mistake.
+Furthermore, when a beginner builds a kayak in their garage, they are out of the loop for meeting knowledgeable paddlers who can mentor them, and they miss out on the free advice that others get from hanging out at their local specialty kayak shop - advice that could help keep them out of trouble as well as inspire them to get out more.
+If you decide to build your own kayak, remember that the more you know about paddling, kayak safety and rescues, the smarter you'll be about choosing which kayak model to build and what details (deck rigging etc.) you can improve on while making it.
 So take good lessons first.

-We used to say that there was no such thing as a "beginner's kayak" ... what usually passes as a beginner's kayak are boats so poorly designed that only a beginner would be foolish enough to buy one (the 1985 Yugo's GV of the kayak world, only worse since even Yugo's had brakes and seat belts).
+We used to say that there was no such thing as a "beginner's kayak" ... what usually passes as a beginner's kayak are boats so poorly designed that only a beginner would be foolish enough to waste any money on one (the 1985 Yugo's of the kayak world, only worse since even Yugo's had brakes and seat belts).
 Lately, this has begun to change.
-Ideally, in addition to being affordable, a beginner's kayak would be a kayak that was designed well enough that a beginner could actually use it to learn kayaking fundamentals (including rolling and re-entry rescues), and do so with the same level of safety as in a full-fledged sea kayak.
+Ideally, in addition to being affordable, a beginner's kayak would be designed well enough that a beginner could actually use it to learn kayaking fundamentals (including rolling and re-entry rescues), and do so with the same level of safety as in a full-fledged sea kayak.
 We've now identified a few touring kayaks that fit this criteria and they are all available from our kayak store.
-See the new Dagger Stratos, Dagger Alchemy 14 and the North Shore Aspect (all of these are available in two sizes to fit most people well enough for learning real skills).
-Such kayaks are starting to define a new genre' sometimes called "rec-touring kayaks" that bridge the gap between the all too common really bad rec kayaks and full-fledged 16' - 18' sea kayaks.
-However, the term "rec touring" lacks a formal definition so it is ripe for marketing abuse so watch out for what other brands and stores may call "rec touring" even though it lacks adequate safety features or doesn't make a good kayak to learn in.
-For your safety and long term enjoyment of the sport we still recommend taking a lesson first, but for those who can't wait to buy a their first kayak, come see us and we'll help you find a kayak fits right and is worth owning as a beginner.
+See the Dagger Stratos, the North Shore Aspect, and some of the Eddyline Kayaks (all of these are available in two or more sizes to fit most people well enough for learning real skills).
+Such kayaks are starting to define a new genre, sometimes called "rec-touring kayaks", because they bridge the gap between the all too common really bad rec kayaks and full-fledged 16' - 18' sea kayaks.
+The term "rec-touring", however, lacks a formal definition which makes it is ripe for marketing abuse so watch out for what other brands and stores may call "rec touring" even though it lacks adequate safety features or doesn't make a good kayak to learn in.
+For your safety and long term enjoyment of the sport we still recommend taking a lesson first, but for those who can't wait to buy a their first kayak, come see us and we'll help you find a good beginner's kayak that fits right.

-If you have to buy a kayak NOW, then at least buy it from a specialty shop like ours - not some big box or sporting goods store where the staff know less than you do.
+If you have to buy a kayak NOW, then at least buy it from a specialty shop like K.A. - not some big box or sporting goods store where the staff know less than you do.
 Find a sales person who is an expert sea kayaker with experience teaching beginners so you'll get good help choosing a kayak that fits you right.
 The best school for sea kayak lessons is also the best place to buy your kayak -- at the Kayak Academy we don't simply sell boats, we inspect them, tune them, give them our free dealer prep and put a little bit of the Kayak Academy into every kayak you buy from us.
-The Kayak Academy carries a variety of kayaks that meet the above safety criteria for beginner kayaks, and we have them to fit almost all sizes of paddlers.
-We also carry all the best retractable skeg type sea kayaks from several leading manufacturers including Valley, Tiderace, NorthShore, Wilderness Systems, Dagger, and Eddyline Kayaks.
+The Kayak Academy carries a variety of kayaks that fit almost all sizes of paddlers and meet the above safety criteria for beginner kayaks.
+We also carry all the best sea kayaks from several leading manufacturers.
 It's not just which kayak you buy that matters, it's where you buy it.
 A good specialty kayak shop cares about its customers and will help you buy a kayak that is the right size and type for your needs.
 And even the same model kayak won't be the same if you buy it from a store that is all about the bottom line.